 Now, this compensation element amount ($2,000) will be included by the employer.
 Mr. Bill will be taxed on the compensation element.

 2. Exercises and sells the shares the same day

-Exercise date and sales day are same as 30th June 2017.
+The exercise date and sales day are the same as 30th June 2017.
 The exercise price is $20.
-Current market price is $40 and is the sales price as well.
+The current market price is $40 and is the sales price as well.
 And $10 is a commission paid for sales.
 There are 100 shares in total.

 The compensation element will be the same as $2,000, and the employer will include $2,000 in income.